Werner Scholem: Career

-In subsequent years, Scholem worked in the party organization, mostly for the Berlin branch—he rose in the fallout from the failed German October.
+In subsequent years, Scholem worked in the party organization, mostly for the Berlin branch; he rose in the fallout from the failed German October.
 As the party's base disintegrated, the ultra-left faction rose and Scholem rose to the Reichstag on the basis of a radicalized, if reduced constituency.
 In 1924, he became the leader of the national organization, and consequently a member of the Political Bureau of the Communist Party.
+He also served as head of the information department of the Antimilitärischer Apparat, the party intelligence service.
 From 1924 to 1928, he was a member of the German Reichstag.
 He led the so-called Fischer-Maslow Group associated with the Comintern chairman Grigory Zinoviev, which formed the new "ultra-left" Communist Party leadership after the "right" wing of the party was removed in 1923 by the leaders of the time.

 In August 1925, the new party leadership was sidelined—Stalin displaced the Scholem-Maslow-Fischer triumvirate with a new leader: Ernst Thälmann.

 Scholem continued to function in his capacity as a deputy.
 Memorably in July 1926, he led a popular referendum to expropriate the property of the remaining nobility to pay off remaining German war debts but found himself increasingly marginalized within the party.

 Scholem was expelled from the party in November 1926 after having co-sponsored the Declaration of the 700 against the oppression of the United Left Opposition in the Soviet Union.
 This episode led to a notable falling out with the Soviet dictator Josef Stalin, who insulted Scholem directly—calling him out by name—in a meeting of the Executive Committee of the Comintern.
-Scholem subsequently joined the group of Left Communists in the Reichstag and, in April 1928, founded with others a "Lenin Bund".
+Scholem subsequently joined the group of Left Communists in the Reichstag and, in April 1928, founded with others a "Leninbund".
 This association grew to become one of the leading splinter Communist organizations in Germany.
-However, Scholem left the Lenin Bund within the year, and remained unaffiliated while still sympathizing with Trotskyist positions and the Left Opposition (LO).
+However, Scholem left the Leninbund within the year, and remained unaffiliated while still sympathizing with Trotskyist positions and the Left Opposition (LO).
 He frequently wrote articles for their newspaper Permanente Revolution.

 In a novelization of his life written by a close communist party member from this period, Scholem is portrayed, sometimes tragically, sometimes more comedically, as a Soviet spy "in the service of the world revolution."
 He is said to have seduced Marie Luise von Hammerstein, daughter of the Chief of the Army High Command, Colonel General Kurt von Hammerstein, in order to extract her father's official secrets from her.
 This 'seduction' is supposed to have taken place during an early period in Scholem's career—General Hammerstein was later involved in discussions with Hindenburg about whether or not Hitler should be made Chancellor of Germany.